-- All cattle and bison must meet the General Requirements. - Cattle determined by exhibition staff to have lesions of ringworm, warts or infested with mange will not be permitted to exhibit. - Cattle Originating From Other States - o All cattle must have official ID, and ID must be individually listed on the accompanying CVI.
+- All cattle and bison must meet the General Requirements. - It is recommended that cattle determined by exhibition staff to have lesions of ringworm, warts or infested with mange will not be permitted to exhibit. - Cattle Originating From Other States - -All cattle must have official ID, and ID must be individually listed on the accompanying CVI. - -All dairy cattle require an import permit. - -All lactating dairy cattle must have negative HPAI milk test within 7 days of movement.